ModanwalPriti06/REACT-NOTES/README.md

 ## useRef: (Accessing DOM & Persisting Values)
 - Used for accessing DOM elements and persisting values without causing re-renders.
 - Big usecases - used to refrence element inside the html.
+- useRef Hook allow you to persist value b/w render.
+- It can be access DOM element directly.
+- useRef() can return only one item, It return an object called current.
-- useRef can store previous values of a state without triggering re-renders.
+- The useRef hook can also be used to keep track of previous state value.

 ```
 import { useState, useEffect, useRef } from "react";
 import "./styles.css";